espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 **Synchronous Power-On:** Had all nodes powered-on synchronously, node E would have become the root node as it has the strongest router RSSI (-10 dB).
 This would result in a significantly different network layout compared to the network formed under the conditions of asynchronous power-on. **However the synchronous power-on network layout can still be reached if the user manually switches the root node** (see :cpp:func:`esp_mesh_waive_root`).

 .. note::
-    Differences in parent node selection caused by asynchronous power-on are  autonomously corrected for to some extent in ESP-MESH (see `Parent Node Switching`_)
+    Differences in parent node selection caused by asynchronous power-on are  autonomously corrected for to some extent in ESP-WIFI-MESH (see `Parent Node Switching`_)

 Loop-back Avoidance, Detection, and Handling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A loop-back is the situation where a particular node forms an upstream connection with one of its descendant nodes (a node within the particular node's subnetwork).
 This results in a circular connection path thereby breaking the tree topology.
-ESP-MESH prevents loop-back during parent selection by excluding nodes already present in the selecting node's routing table (see `Routing Tables`_) thus prevents a particular node from attempting to connect to any node within its subnetwork.
+ESP-WIFI-MESH prevents loop-back during parent selection by excluding nodes already present in the selecting node's routing table (see `Routing Tables`_) thus prevents a particular node from attempting to connect to any node within its subnetwork.

-In the event that a loop-back occurs, ESP-MESH utilizes a path verification mechanism and energy transfer mechanism to detect the loop-back occurrence.
+In the event that a loop-back occurs, ESP-WIFI-MESH utilizes a path verification mechanism and energy transfer mechanism to detect the loop-back occurrence.
 The parent node of the upstream connection that caused the loop-back will then inform the child node of the loop-back and initiate a disconnection.

 .. -------------------------- Network Management ------------------------------